-We provide a free ‘Traditional Funeral’ through our Funeralcare business for all our colleagues who die while working for us, where we operate funeral homes in their area.
-The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange this.
+We provide a free ‘Traditional Funeral’ through our Funeralcare business for all our colleagues who die while they are working for us, where we operate funeral homes in their area.
+The condolence letter that you’ll send to the family will tell them about this and what they need to do to arrange it.

 Death in service payments